gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 of a notify-service.

-The systemctl replacement's notify-socket will only be created as soon as the systemctl replacment script runs a "start xy.service" and it is closed as soon as the startup-wait has completed.
+The systemctl replacement's notify-socket will only be created as soon as the systemctl replacement script runs a "start xy.service" and it is closed as soon as the startup-wait has completed.
 Now what if there are multiple `systemctl.py start` calls that run in parallel?
 Well, that